jackyzha0/jackyzha0.github.io/content/thoughts/poetry.md

 									- "I'm sorry"
 										- "I'm sorry"?
 For him to apologize for
 										- being absent?
 											- being absent?
-For him to hold out his arms and tell me that he's going to do better and for him to bring our family back together
+For him to hold out his arms and tell me that he's going to do better and for him to bring our family back together?
-								- ?
 								- To this day, I still don't really know why I go back to this bookstore so much.
 						- It was a nice place for the
 					- workdays when I couldn't pull myself together enough to show up to my dead-end job.